department-of-veterans-affairs/vagov-content/pages/housing-assistance/disability-housing-grants.md

 <div class="va-introtext">

-We offer housing grants for Veterans and Servicemembers with certain service-connected disabilities so they can buy or change a home to meet their needs and live more independently.
+We offer housing grants for Veterans and service members with certain service-connected disabilities so they can buy or change a home to meet their needs and live more independently.
 Changing a home might involve installing ramps or widening doorways.
 Find out if you're eligible for a disability housing grant—and how to apply.

 </div>